 The concept of BCC often confuses young professionals, though it’s something that everyone needs to understand.
 In short:

 BCC stands for “Blind Carbon Copy.”
-It means that you’ve sent an email to a main recipient (that’s the “To:” field), but want to include another recipient without the main recipient’s knowledge.
+It means that you’ve sent an email to the main recipient (that’s the “To:” field), but want to include another recipient without the main recipient’s knowledge.

-The point of telling you all the history of the carbon copy is to point out one thing: blind carbon copying isn’t in it.
-It’s a concept developed purely for e-mail purposes.
-In other words, it’s a shortcut for a completely different type of task.
-Usually this task is described as “saving a step between sending an e-mail and forwarding it on to someone who would be interested in the contents.”
+The purpose of informing you about the history of carbon copies is to underline one thing: Blind carbon copying isn’t effective.
+It’s a term created specifically for e-mailing and nothing else.
+In simpler terms, it’s a lazy way out for an entirely different type of objective.
+This task is typically worded as “saving a step between sending an email and forwarding it to someone who would be interested in the contents.”

 Famous BCC Botches

-1. German Parliament: Babette, an employee of the German Parliament, sent a request for an employee directory– to every member of the Legislature and every administrative person in the Parliament.
-4,000 people received the email– and many began to reply all to the message she had sent.
-NPR notes that “from the group, a sort of social network began to form– and as with most social networks, they didn’t have much to say.”
+1. German Parliament: Babette, an employee of the German Parliament, sent a request for an employee directory to every member of the Legislature and every administrative person in the Parliament.
+4,000 people received the email– and many replied to her all messages.
+NPR states that “from the group, a social network developed– but as with most social networks, they didn’t have much conversation.”

-2. Bill Cochran, a now 45-year-old advertising executive, who sent an email about his in-house competition on a big account directly to that competition, along with a throng of other suddenly-drooling onlookers.
-The flub induced a WSJ-produced graph, shown at the right:
+2. Bill Cochran, an advertising executive who is now 45 years old, sent an email about his in-house competition on a big account directly to that competition.
+The flub caused a WSJ-produced graph, as shown on the right:

-3. Here’s a collection of BCC botches that are pretty amazing.
+3. Here are some BCC blunders that will make you laugh.
 Our favorite: “We could easily convince the customer to buy it– even though he doesn’t need it.”